 The World is Our Curriculum

-Young children are naturally very curious about the world around them.
+Young children are naturally very curious about the world around them and are 'hard-wired' to learn about it.
 There is so much going on, so much to see and to experience.
 Children ask lots of questions and notice things many of us grown-ups do not.
-This natural curiosity is a powerful motivator and one we aim to capture in our enquiry-based curriculum wherever we can.
-We believe that by allowing children’s own interests and questions to guide and drive much of their learning we create a curriculum that motivates and engages children.
-When children see a purpose to their learning (and what better purpose than finding answers to your own questions) they learn most effectively.
+This natural curiosity is a powerful motivator and one we aim to capture in our school whenever and wherever we can.
+We aim to create a 'spirit of enquiry' which builds learning from questions - whether posed by teachers or children.
+Questions - give purpose and direction to learning.
+Teachers can teach children the skills and knowledge to find answers to questions across the curriculum, whether it be through some hands-on, practical learning or through academic study.
+Through our invitational learning, we encourage the children to bring their own interests and experiences into their learning too.
+We believe that when children see a purpose to their learning (and what better purpose than finding answers to your own questions) they learn most effectively.

 Our curriculum not only meets the requirements of the National Curriculum (September 2014) but provides a much broader and richer set of learning opportunities and experiences.
-For detailed information on each year group's curriculum please look at the Annual Currciulum Overviews.
+For detailed information on each year group's curriculum please look at the Annual Curriculum Overviews on the link below.